BITSS/ACRE/02_structure_of_excercise.md

 3 - Test the robustness of results to alternative (sensible) specifications (at least 30%)
   - Identify sensible analytical choices.
   - Jackknife the preferred estimate.
   - Sample from sensible analytical choices and re-run: report how much do results change as fraction of standard deviations.
+   - Use ML to select among covariates...

 # Final products
  -  One-page introduction describing why you chose this paper